Dravyaguna

 - Academic Excellence

-To impart knowledge of Dravyaguna Vigyan with emphasis on their clinical relevance. - Scientific Orientation
+To impart knowledge of Dravyaguna Vigyan with emphasis on it’s clinical relevance. - Scientific Orientation

 To promote a scientific approach in understanding drug through correlation of Ayurvedic principles with pharmacognosy, phytochemistry, pharmacology and toxicology. - Clinical Application